African Export–Import Bank: History

-Afreximbank, established in 1993, serves as Africa's Export-Import Bank, dedicated to promoting and financing intra- and extra-African trade.
-The Bank’s foundation was formalized during its constituent general assembly on May 8, 1993, held at the African Development Bank (AfDB) headquarters in Abidjan.
-Participating states signed the Agreement establishing the Bank, while those wishing to become shareholders endorsed the Bank’s Charter.
+Afreximbank, established in 1993, serves as Africa's export-import bank, dedicated to promoting and financing intra- and extra-African trade.
+The bank's foundation was formalized during its constituent general assembly on May 8, 1993, held at the African Development Bank (AfDB) headquarters in Abidjan.
+Participating states signed the Agreement establishing the bank, while those wishing to become shareholders endorsed the bank's charter.

-The Agreement grants Afreximbank the status of an international organization with full juridical personality under the laws of its participating states.
-It also provides the Bank with specific immunities, exemptions, privileges, and concessions within these territories to facilitate its operations.
+The agreement grants Afreximbank the status of an international organization with full juridical personality under the laws of its participating states.
+It also provides the bank with specific immunities, exemptions, privileges, and concessions within these territories to facilitate its operations.

-In October 1993, Afreximbank was officially launched during its inaugural General Meeting of Shareholders in Abuja, where Mr. Christopher Edordu was appointed its first President.
-Operations commenced in 1994, marked by the Bank's participation in a $150 million syndicated loan to Ghana’s Cocoa Board, contributing $6.5 million to the transaction.
+In October 1993, Afreximbank was officially launched during its inaugural General Meeting of Shareholders in Abuja, where Christopher Edordu was appointed its first President.
+Operations commenced in 1994, marked by the bank's participation in a $150 million syndicated loan to Ghana’s Cocoa Board, contributing $6.5 million to the transaction.

 Since inception, Afreximbank has championed the process of economic integration in Africa by directly financing the growth of intra-African trade, investing in trade facilitation, expanding trade-enabling infrastructure, and developing technological ecosystems to dismantle long-standing barriers to intra-African trade and investments.

 By the end of 2024, Afreximbank's total assets and guarantees reached $40.1 billion, with shareholder funds amounting to $7.2 billion.
-Between 2016 and 2022, the Bank disbursed over $86 billion to support African economies.
+Between 2016 and 2022, the bank disbursed over $86 billion to support African economies.
 In addition, from 2020 to 2022, it provided approximately $50 billion on a revolving basis to help African nations manage the economic impact of the COVID-19 pandemic and the Ukraine crisis, and drive economic recovery across the continent.

 Afreximbank charter

 The Afreximbank charter was adopted in Abuja, Nigeria, in October 1993, and its provisions regulate the bank as a corporate body.

-Afreximbank works with African and non-African export credit agencies, development finance institutions, commercial banks, and other multilateral institutions to support trade finance activities in Africa.
+The bank works with African and non-African export credit agencies, development finance institutions, commercial banks, and other multilateral institutions to support trade finance activities in Africa.

 Afreximbank began with an authorised share capital of US$750 million in 1993, but the authorized share capital of the bank was increased to US$5 billion on December 8, 2012.
 On October 28, 2021, Afreximbank announced that it had embarked on a US$6.5 billion General Capital Increase (of which US$2.6 billion would be paid-in) to expand its capacity to deliver on its core mandate and diversify its range of services.